Unstructured-IO/pipeline-invoices/README.md

 See our [security policy](https://github.com/Unstructured-IO/pipeline-invoices/security/policy) for information on how to report security vulnerabilities.

+## 🤗 Hugging Face

+[Hugging Face Spaces](https://huggingface.co/spaces) offer a simple way to host ML demo apps, models and datasets directly on our organization’s profile.
+This allows us to showcase our projects and work collaboratively with other people in the ML ecosystem.
+Visit our space [here](https://huggingface.co/unstructuredio)!

 ## Learn more

 | Section | Description |